 Note: There is no way to password-protect individual or emails in Outlook.
 You can password protect the PST files, so all your emails are not accessible by anyone, but it’s different from Encryption.

 Before we start, if you use the S/MIME encryption, the sender and recipient must have a mail application that supports the S/MIME standard.
 Outlook supports the S/MIME standard.
-You can either choose to encrypt all the emails, or you can encrypt individual emails.
-The choice depends on the policy enforcement of the IT department.
+You can either choose to encrypt all the emails or encrypt individual emails.
+The choice depends on the IT department’s policy enforcement.
 Also, you should have an S/MIME certificate installed.
 Make sure to connect with the right person to do so.
-Once installed, you will have the option available in the digital certificate dropdown in the Outlook.
+Once installed, you will have the option available in the digital certificate dropdown in Outlook.

 Encrypt Individual Email